hcare360/s3uploader-ui/README.md

 > Select Amazon CloudFront and S3.
 Define a new unique bucket name or use the suggested one.

+Add the SAML federated identity provider from the AWS Web console.

+Modify `saml.js` to edit the domain for Cognito and the name of the SAML provider.

+Modify `side-navigation.js` to adapt the side bar navigation.

+Replace public/logo192.png to use your own logo.

-Now, you can build the web app (front-end)
+Now, you can build the web app (front-end).
+If you have setup CI/CD in Amplify, you can build the website with a commit.

 ```bash
 npm install